Southeast

 Visitors learn about the history of the oldest part of New Orleans, along with the lower Mississippi River region.
 It offers ranger programs and Junior Ranger programming for kids.

-Located at 419 Decatur St. Open Tuesday through Saturday from 9:30 p.m. – 4:30 p.m.
+Located at 419 Decatur St. Open Tuesday through Saturday from 9:30 a.m. to 4:30 p.m.
 It is free to enter the Jean Lafitte National Historical Park.

 Visitors will find interpretive programming and a film that explains the significance of the last battle in the War of 1812 with the British.
 The NPS Junior Ranger Program for kids is also available.